liferay/liferay-docs/develop/tutorials/articles/roles-and-permissions/checking-permissions.markdown

     simplify searching for usages, consider creating a helper class that has constants for all the actions defined.

-In the examples above, we're assuming there's a variable called `permissionChecker` already available.
+The examples above assume there's a variable called `permissionChecker` already available.
 Liferay automatically creates a `PermissionChecker` instance that has the necessary information from the user for every request.
 Liferay also caches the security checks to ensure good performance.
 There are several ways to obtain a permission checker:

 -   In a JSP that uses the `<theme:defineObjects/>` tag, there's an implicit variable called `permissionChecker`.